Skip to content

 The Sea of Galilee has turned blooad-red, sparking biblical resonances and scientific responses.

+This guide explains galilee turning red in practical maritime terms, with the main points, risks and related guidance placed up front.
 The Ministry of Water Resources confirmed on Monday that the Sea of Galilee, despite its deep red color, remains safe for swimming.
 The red spots in the water are caused by green algae (Paeonia brownii).

 How does green algae turn the water red?